DaliaBasa/Active-Directory/README.md

 This secure channel can be extended to other Active Directory domains by creating trust relationships between multiple domains or multiple forests.
 There are 2 different trust relationships:
 - One-way trusts relationships are valid in one direction.
 - Two-way trusts relationships are valid in both directions.
+- Explicit trust is a trust that's created manually by the system administrator.
+- External trust is a trust between domains that belong to different forests.

 This relationships can be either transitive or non-transitive.
 - Transitive trusts, as long as there is trust between the domains a user can access these trust paths.</br>  _Example: if domain A trusts domain B, and domain B trusts domain C, when transitivity is enabled, users of domain A can access both domain B and C._